jakewan/little-go-guide/README.md

 # Practical Go

-This project contains information that may be useful to someone learning Go.
+This project contains guidance that may be useful to someone coming to Go from another language.
 It is comprised of a set of root directories, each dedicated to a different topic.
 It should grow and improve over time as others contribute and I learn more.

 ## Topics Covered